 - Mix until well Whisk egg whites very well with the spice blend.

-- Add pecans to the egg and sugar mixture and stir until they are well coated.
+- Add pecans to the spice mixture and stir until they are well coated.

-- Bake at 275 degrees for about 50 to 55 minutes.
+- Bake at 275 degrees Fahrenheit for about 50 to 55 minutes.
 Be sure to place the baking sheet on the middle rack of your oven.
-Give the pecans a stir every 10 minutes.
+Stir the pecans every 10 minutes.
 Keep an eye on them in case your oven cooks hot and they get done faster.
 They will lightly brown, but you don’t want them to get too dark.

 - Make sure the nuts cool completely before storing them in an airtight container.